timngmsft/prompt-drive/README.md

 ## Storage

-Prompt files are stored locally in a `.promptDrive` folder in your home directory.
+Prompt files are stored locally in a `.promptDrive` folder in your home directory or your repository directory.

 ## Requirements